-B. Plan Elements.
+В. Plan Elements.
 B.1 Revision of Existing PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
-Y N ✓ Statement of Housing Needs and Strategy for Addressing Housing Needs Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
+Y N Y N Statement of Housing Needs and Strategy for Addressing Housing Needs Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
 Financial Resources.
 Rent Determination.
 Operation and Management.
 Grievance Procedures.
 Homeownership Programs.
 Community Service and Self-Sufficiency Programs.
 Safety and Crime Prevention.
 Pet Policy.
 Asset Management.
 Substantial Deviation.
-Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): Rent Determination.
+Substantial Deviation. (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): Rent Determination.
 Admissions and Continued Occupancy Plan has been updated to reflect HOTMA changes in income, assets, rent calculations, and interim reexaminations.
 Pet Policy.
 Admissions and Continued Plan has been updated to reflect that dogs and cats must be restrained in a room not requiring access for unit entry by agency staff (e.g., maintenance requests) or that an adult household member must be present at the time of unit entry. (c) The PHA must submit its Deconcentration Policy for Field Office review.
 B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Hope VI or Choice Neighborhoods.
-Mixed Finance Modernization or Development.
-Demolition and/or Disposition.
-Designated Housing for Elderly and/or Disabled Families.
+Y N Hope VI or Choice Neighborhoods.
+Y N Hope VI or Choice Neighborhoods.
+Y Designated Housing for Elderly and/or Disabled Families.
 Conversion of Public Housing to Tenant-Based Assistance.
 Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD.
 Occupancy by Over-Income Families.
-Occupancy by Police Officers.
+Occupancy by Over-Income Families.
+Occupancy by Voer-Income Families.
 Non-Smoking Policies.
-Non-Smoking Policies.
+Project-Based Vouchers.
 Units with Approved Vacancies for Modernization.
-Units with Approved Vacancies for Modernization.
 Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
-For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
-If using Project-Based Vouchers (PBVs), provide the project-based units and general locations, and describe how project basing would be consistent with the PHA Plan Hope VI or Choice Neighborhoods.
-The agency anticipates applying for Choice Neighborhood Planning Grant(s).
-The agency will be issuing a Request for Proposal (RFP) to enter into additional Project-Based Voucher contract(s).
-Linits with Approved Vacancies for Modernization.
-The agency anticipates requesting offline approval(s) to modernize vacant units.
-B.3 Progress Report.
+For new demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolitor/disposition approval project-Based Vouchers (PBVs), provide the project-based units and general locations, and describe how project basing would be consistent with the PHA Plan Hope VI or Choice Neighborhoods.
+The agency anticipates applying for Choice Neighborhoods.
+The agency unticipates applying for Choice Neighborhood Planning Grant( B.3 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan.
 Document uploaded.
 B.4 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved.
 5-Year Action Plan was approved 10/21/2020.